 Figure 10: Individual tip-date prior used to estimate the collection date of all Danish Y. pestis genomes.

-Bayes factors (BF) were calculated by comparing the marginal likelihoods of each model, as estimated with a generalized stepping stone (GSS) computation across 100 chains each sampled over 1,000,000 generations.
+Log Bayes factors (BF) were calculated by comparing the log marginal likelihoods of each model, as estimated with a generalized stepping stone (GSS) computation across .
+For these calculation we used 100 path steps distributed according to a \beta distribution with \alpha=0.3.
+Each of the resulting 101 steps was run over 1,000,000 iterations.
 The model with the highest marginal likelihood was then run fully for 150,000,000 generations to ensure the effective sample size (ESS) of all relevant parameters was greater than 200.

 Kat’s Note: I think I might want to re-run this with no sequence data, only sampling from the prior.
 From preliminary observations, the data appears to have enough signal that it can ‘overcome’ the prior distribution.
 However, I noticed that for strain Rostov2033, which has one of the most restrictive priors, the tip-date distribution is essentially identical to the prior distribution.
 This needs more investigation.